persephone-tools/persephone/README.md

 ## Quickstart

 This guide is written to help you get the tool working on your machine.
 We will use a small example setup that involves training a phoneme transcription tool for [Yongning Na](http://lacito.vjf.cnrs.fr/pangloss/languages/Na_en.php).
-The example that we will run can be run on most personal computers without a graphics processing unit (GPU), since I've made the settings less computationally demanding than is optimal.
+The example that we will run can be run on most personal computers without a graphics processing unit (GPU), since I've made the settings less computationally demanding than it would be for optimal transcription quality.
 Ideally you'd have access to a server with more memory and a GPU, but this isn't necessary.

 ### 1. Installation